MRAlirad/fund-me-remix/note.md

     uint256 public number = 0;

     function fundMe() public payable {
-        number = 10; // you spend some gas for the computation, not reverting yer require(msg.value > 1e18, "Didn't send enough");
+        number = 10; // you spend some gas for the computation, not reverting yet require(msg.value > 1e18, "Didn't send enough");
-        number = 20; // you do not spend gas forthe coputation, it is reverted
+        number = 20; // you do not spend gas for the coputation, it is reverted
         // after the reverting the value of number variable is 0 }
 }